umvirt/ulfs-kernel-config-checker/README.md

 By-default, Linux kernel distibution is contain source code for building binaries and source code for configuration utilities.

-Binaries building source code is redundatnt when only configuration is needed.
+Binaries building source code is redundant when only configuration tools are needed.
 Removing this code is allows to reduce disk usage almost in ten times!

+To create reduced kernel source directory you can run onlyconfig script:

+        ./onlyconfig <linux-souce-directory> <new-linux-source-directory>

 ### Configuration editors